state-less/react-server-docs-md/src/pages/States.md

 ## States on the client

-States are consumed by the client using the `useServerState` hook, which takes a default value and an options object as arguments.
-The hook is very similar to the `useState` hook from React and only differs in the options object.
+States are accessed by the client through the useServerState hook, which accepts a default value and an options object as arguments.
+This hook closely resembles React's useState hook, with the only distinction being the options object.

 ### Optimistic Updates

-`setValue` calls employ optimistic updates, where the client library returns the new value before the request completes.
-If `setValue` is called repeatedly, ongoing requests are canceled.
-Once the final request succeeds, the optimistic value is replaced with the server-side value.
-This approach ensures a responsive user experience while maintaining data consistency.
+When setValue is invoked, optimistic updates are employed, allowing the client library to return the new value before the request completes.
+If setValue is called multiple times, ongoing requests are canceled.
+Upon the successful completion of the final request, the optimistic value is replaced with the server-side value.
+This approach guarantees a responsive user experience while upholding data consistency.

 ### useServerState